The Danny Thomas Show: Background and production

-For its first four years, Make Room For Daddy on ABC (retitled The Danny Thomas Show ahead of its fourth season) garnered decent ratings, but failed to make the list of the top 30 programs.
+For its first three years the show was titled Make Room for Daddy (retitled The Danny Thomas Show starting with season four) and garnered decent ratings, but failed to make the list of the top 30 programs.
 Shortly after the third season finished filming, Jean Hagen left the show over dissatisfaction with her role and frequent clashes with Danny Thomas.
 Thomas was upset with her for leaving, and felt the show would not last without her.
 However, he decided to push on.
 At the start of the fourth season, both Thomas and producer Sheldon Leonard were faced with a serious dilemma—how to explain Hagen's absence.
 To have "Danny" and "Margaret" divorce in that era would have been unacceptable to television audiences, so it was explained that Margaret had died suddenly off-screen.
 It was a risky move because until this time, no character on a TV situation comedy had died.

 Danny was now a widower juggling a performing career while raising two children on his own.
 With the absence of Jean Hagen, character actress-comedienne Mary Wickes (who had worked with Thomas and singer-actress Doris Day in the 1952 Warner Bros. musical film I'll See You in My Dreams) was cast in the recurring role of Liz O'Neill, Danny Williams's no-nonsense press agent.
 Wickes remained with the show until 1958.
 During the show's fourth season, it was Liz, along with Louise and Danny's friends, who often looked after the children while he was touring.
 He decided to move them to a boarding school, but later relented and the family moved into a new apartment.
 Also in that year, Danny dated a few other women and nearly got engaged to a widowed singer until he found out she did not like children.
 By season's end, the ratings had suffered and it was decided that a wife and mother was needed to complete the family unit.

 In a four-part story arc that began airing in April 1957, son Rusty fell ill with the measles and Danny hired Kathy O'Hara (Marjorie Lord), a young Irish nurse, to look after him.
-Kathy was a widow with a little girl (played by Lelani Sorenson).
+Kathy was a widow with a little girl (played by Leilani Sorenson).
 Danny and Kathy became fast friends and, not surprisingly, Danny quickly fell in love with her, as did the kids.
 In the season finale, the two became engaged.
-In a curious twist, ABC at this point canceled the series, which proved to be fortunate.
+In a curious twist, ABC at this point canceled the series.
 In the spring of 1957, I Love Lucy, which had reigned as the top-rated show for almost all of its six-year run on CBS, was ending production.
 When CBS heard that ABC was cancelling the series, CBS picked it up as part of its 1957-58 schedule.